rifaterdemsahin/dockersandbox/output.md

-# DOCKER BUILD AND RUN
+# DOCKER BUILD AND RUN IN CODESPACES

 ![alt text](image.png)